 A Presentence Investigation Report, commonly known as a PSI in state court, is a document that judges use to help assess a defendant’s punishment for a crime.
-The analogous document in the federal system is commonly referred to as the Presentence Report or (PSR).
+The analogous document in the federal system is the Presentence Report or PSR.
 A PSI or PSR details the defendant’s background and criminal conduct and is based, in part, on an interview with a defendant.
 Because the PSI can help courts find the most appropriate sentence and mitigate the severity of a sentence, it is an extremely important document in the criminal justice system.

 In the federal system, presentence investigations take place in almost every case.
 The presentence investigation and report is governed by Rule 32 of the U.S. Rules of Criminal Procedure.

 In the state system in Texas, a PSI is usually reserved for major felony cases where the judge is imposing the sentence.
 Art.
 42A.252 of Texas Code of Criminal Procedure states in part: “…before the imposition of sentence by a judge… the judge shall direct a supervision officer to report in writing on the circumstances of the offense with which the offender is charged, the amount of restitution necessary to adequately compensate a victim of the offense, the criminal and social history of the offender, and any other information relating to the offender or the offense requested by the judge.”
 In addition, Art.
 42A.255 provides “Unless waived by the defendant, at least 48 hours before sentencing a defendant, the judge shall permit the defendant or his counsel to read the presentence report…”